cdktf/cdktf-provider-okta/docs/eventHook.typescript.md

 - *Type:* {[ key: string ]: string}

-Authentication required for event hook request.
+Details of the endpoint the event hook will hit.

+'version' - (Required) The version of the channel.
+The currently-supported version is '1.0.0'.
+	- 'uri' - (Required) The URI the hook will hit.
+	- 'type' - (Optional) The type of hook to trigger.
+Currently, the only supported type is 'HTTP'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/event_hook#auth EventHook#auth}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/event_hook#auth EventHook#auth}

 ---